9R2by/docker_compose_web_dev/README.md

  Daily Usage:
  Go to the docker_compose folder and type docker-compose up in your terminal.

- please change the db settings to your needs!
+ Please change the db settings to your needs!